sschuhmi/sschuhmi.github.io/_posts/2024-10-06-PredictingFootballResults.md

 The feature set wass imported event type-wise from the events file into the matches dataframe within the function 'update_match_stats'.

 #### Scaling
 What was finally needed was scaling of the feature values: As the events occur in (partially) significantly different magnitudes, they need to be scaled before they can be used by Machine Learning algorithms, since otherwise, features would not be equally weighted by the algorithms.
-To scale the results in a positive range of floating-point numbers between zero (meaning this event type did not happen at all in this match) and one (meaning this event type happens most often in this match), we used scikit-learn´s standard MinMaxScaler [[5]](#ref5)
+To scale the results in a positive range of floating-point numbers between zero (meaning this event type did not happen at all in this match) and one (meaning this event type happened most often in this match), we used scikit-learn´s standard MinMaxScaler [[5]](#ref5)

 Summarizing, there are 179,136 out of the originally 417,221 events remaining for further analysis within this project.